oneeve8/kobble-data/content/The Mysteries of Light.md

 1st Mystery of Light
 Christ's Baptism in the Jordan

-In those days Jesus came from Nazareth in Galilee and was baptized by John in the
+In those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.
+Immediately coming up out of the water, He saw the heaven
 :::
 ::: slide
 Our Father who art in Heaven,